Claire-Fisher/boardgame-buddy-ms3/TESTING.md

   * Submit button to update the db, redirect back to the library, with the new game immediately available.
   * Back button, cancel the Add Game action, and return to the library, all data unchanged.
 * Testing:
-  * Carried out all actions above as decribed.
+  * Carried out all actions above as described.
 (Attempted to break input fields with incorrect data, or left blank)
 * Result:
   * Site and form behaved as expected.
 * Action: